bitkeen/amcc/README.md

 # Anki Mandarin Card Creator

-A command line tool that creates Anki cards to study Mandarin Chinese.
+A terminal program that creates Anki cards to study Mandarin Chinese.

-I created this program for myself to save time.
+I wrote it for myself to save time.
 Before, I would have to enter the values into the fields by hand, which gets tedious, especially with media files like images and sounds.

 It should be noted that as of now this is an ad hoc solution, since other learners might need fields that are different from the ones